Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

 False holly does not generally need regular pruning, though it responds well to hard pruning if required and it is very suitable for hedging.

 It is a slow-growing shrub with a natural upright oval habit.
-Any trimming or reshaping should be done mid to late spring.
+Any trimming or reshaping should be done late winter or spring before new growth.
 It is okay to prune in summer too but depending on how much you are taking off, it may remove the flower buds that are forming for the following year.
+Prune after fall blooming if flowers are a priority.

-In spring, check and remove damaged limbs.
+In spring, check and remove damaged limbs or diseased branches, and thin for airflow.
 Consider pruning any vigorous shoots in a young false holly to keep an evenly portioned shape.
 Balance the growth by cutting back the vigorous shoots about halfway to a healthy bud or side shoot.

 Keep in mind that false holly is a slow grower, and you should only expect about 5-10 cm (2-4 in) of growth in a year.
 Once the false holly matures, the growth rate may slow down even more, making it a perfect low maintenance plant for a garden bed.